UniCredit not put off by Ukraine turmoil

-Gianni Franco Papa also said although Unicredit is committed to Hungary, Budapest should not push lenders too far by raising taxes again and that he was not worried about stress testing of its bank in Slovenia.
+Gianni Franco Papa also told reporters in Vienna that CEE’s leading lender would have to reconsider its business in Hungary if Budapest imposes another round of taxes on banks, and that he was not worried about stress testing of its bank in Slovenia.

 Ukraine plunged into crisis after President Viktor Yanukovich dropped a trade deal with the European Union under pressure from Russia, triggering mass protests.